-In the event it becomes necessary to close the University because of an emergency or extraordinary event, such as severe winter weather, notice of such a closing or a delayed opening will be available to the University community through several sources:
+In the event it becomes necessary to close the University because of an emergency or extraordinary event, such as severe winter weather, a decision will be made by the Executive Emergency Management Team and notice of such a closing or a delayed opening will be communicated using the University's emergency notification messaging system and social media channels, as appropriate.
+Public Safety determines when to deploy the emergency notification system and how the message is communicated – via voicemail, text, email and/or website messaging.
+Media Relations and Marketing & Communications departments provide support through social media.

-Compensation for Administrators and Staff: Employees who were scheduled to work receive their regular compensation for time lost due to an emergency school closing or a delayed opening/early dismissal.
+Compensation for Administrators and Staff: Employees who were scheduled to work receive regular compensation for time lost due to an emergency school closing or a delayed opening/early dismissal.
 Part-time and temporary employees are also compensated if they were scheduled to work on the day of the closing.
 Employees who had scheduled time off from work on the day of the school closing would not be affected by the closing and, therefore, their time would remain charged as paid time off or leave, as appropriate.
+Employees with hybrid work arrangements are expected to perform work at their remote work location.

 When an early dismissal is announced, employees who can leave early may do so.
 No compensatory time is granted to those who remain at work.
 Similarly, no compensatory time is granted in the case of a delayed opening when an employee reports to work earlier than the delayed opening time.